 The house has ample gardens to the front, rear and side, giving plenty of scope for hide and seek, or to enjoy a relaxing drink on the front lawn admiring the view.
 There are stunning views of the Snowdonia mountain range, from the front lawn and windows, beautifully captured through the Fench windows of the upstairs lounge and master bedroom.
 Downstairs in the old cottage is the Lamp-room, a cosy lounge with wood-burning stove to curl up with a book or film, or if you are feeling like a bit more activity there is a games room with a pool table.

 Layout is kitchen/dining room, lounge, games room, utility room, shower room, hall and porch downstairs.
-The recently refurbished spacious kitchen-dinner has a brand new large cooker and new fridge with patio doors onto the front lawn.
-Family bedroom (double plus fold-down single bed), double bedroom, twin bedroom (with additional fold-down single bed), double bedroom with en suite, family bathroom and additional lounge (with double sofabed) upstairs.
+The recently refurbished spacious kitchen-dinner has a brand new range-style cooker and new fridge with patio doors onto the front garden.
+Family bedroom (double plus bunk beds), double bedroom, twin bedroom, double bedroom with en suite, family bathroom and additional lounge (with double sofabed) upstairs.
 Upstairs lounge and master bedroom have vaulted ceilings and French windows.
 The large porch at the entrance has full size glass windows on two sides and doubles as a garden room to relax with your morning coffee.
 There are two dining tables - one in the dining/kitchen that seats twelve and another in smaller table in the large hall.

 Please note that besides the ample gardens surrounding the cottage, there is a caravan beyond the side garden in a large plot of additional garden land.
 (It is seperated from the side-garden by a row of mature trees.)
 This is not let commercially so is only occasionally in use by the owners and family.
 Feel free to use this extra garden space, which includes a large netted trampoline, when the caravan is unoccupied, and to access the trampoline at all reasonable times.
 The gardens at rear and front of the property and side up to the end of the wooded area are solely for the house guests.